TheModernObserver

 Introduction

-The most common mistake men make with sunglasses is ignoring face shape.
 The general principle is contrast: the frame shape should contrast with your face shape rather than mirror it.
 Round faces benefit from angular frames like wayfarers and rectangular styles.
 Square faces look best in rounder or aviator-style frames that soften sharp jawlines.
 Oval faces can pull off most shapes.
 Heart-shaped faces work well with bottom-heavy frames or aviators that balance a wider forehead.

 Lens Quality Is Non-Negotiable